mdn/content/files/en-us/learn/css/styling_text/web_fonts/index.md

 - A free font distributor: This is a site that makes free fonts available for download (there may still be some license conditions, such as crediting the font creator).
 Examples include [Font Squirrel](https://www.fontsquirrel.com/), [dafont](https://www.dafont.com/), and [Everything Fonts](https://everythingfonts.com/).
 - A paid font distributor: This is a site that makes fonts available for a charge, such as [fonts.com](https://www.fonts.com/) or [myfonts.com](https://www.myfonts.com/).
 You can also buy fonts directly from font foundries, for example [Linotype](https://www.linotype.com/), [Monotype](https://www.monotype.com), or [Exljbris](https://www.exljbris.com/).
 - An online font service: This is a site that stores and serves the fonts for you, making the whole process easier.
-See the {{anch("Using an online font service")}} section for more details.
+See the [Using an online font service](#using_an_online_font_service) section for more details.

 Let's find some fonts!
 Go to [Font Squirrel](https://www.fontsquirrel.com/) and choose two fonts: a nice interesting font for the headings (maybe a nice display or slab serif font), and a slightly less flashy and more readable font for the paragraphs.
 When you've found a font, press the download button and save the file inside the same directory as the HTML and CSS files you saved earlier.
 It doesn't matter whether they are TTF (True Type Fonts) or OTF (Open Type Fonts).